kevinresol/napi/README.md

 are useful to both Haxe and Native developers.

-For example, in Haxe/JS a Map is implemented as an object with a `h` key holding the key/value pairs and on Haxe/Java & Haxe/C# it is a double array.
+For example, in Haxe/JS a Map is implemented as an object with a `h` key holding the key/value pairs, while on Haxe/Java & Haxe/C# it is a double array.
 Both of them are not very useful to a native developer.

 For this particular problem, one of the possible solution is to use `Proxy` in